FredrikPedersen/ACIT4610_Evolutionary_Artificial_Intelligence_And_Robotics/CellularAutomata/README.md

 # The Simulation

-The simulation is trying to make a somewhat realistic model of the spread of COVID-19 utilizing cellular automata for determining how the virus is spread from cell to cell.
+The simulation is trying to make a somewhat realistic model of the spread of COVID-19 utilizing cellular automata for determining how efficiently the virus is spread from person to person.

 ## Simulation Classes